I'm a writer and vintage junkie transplant from Baltimore to WV. Interests include Etsy, crafting, melmac dinnerware, and archaeology.

 I am deeply sorry.

-Share, Follow, and Watch History Come to Live At Bear Spirit Mountain
+Share, Follow and Watch History Come to Life at Bear Spirit Mountain

 - Home | Bear Spirit Mountain

 Bear Spirit Mountain is a pilgrimage site that was used by some of the first early North Americans as a place for Ceremony and worship of the Creator.
 This site dates back many thousands of years.
 There are hundreds of rock structures including petro

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.